 First, information from the gut system are often loaded into the bloodstream, where it can enter the brain through the barrier.
 Immune signals also can reach the brain by way of peripheral nerves just like the vagus.
 On entering the brain, these messages can have a spread of effects.
 For instance, if there’s an excessive amount of inflammation within the gut system, inflammatory immune signals may reach the central system a nervosum and alter brain function.
 This unhealthy inflammatory cascade has been linked to conditions like depression and anxiety.
 In fact, drugs targeting this very system have shown a positive effect in some sorts of depression.

 Increasing evidence also suggests that the local communication between our gut microbes and gut system may be a major drive in health and disease.
 Recent research demonstrates the link between conditions like anxiety and depression and alterations in our gut microbiome.
+During the Covid-19 lockdown, people with eating disorders have reported that their condition has gotten worse as a result of negative alterations in their gut biome.
 And while we’ve known that the gut microbiome plays a serious role in shaping our immune systems, we now understand that the other is additionally true.
 Our gut immune cells appear to both exclude bad bugs and nurture the great microbes that are key to our physical and mental wellbeing.

 A balanced Immune function: